Alain Johannes: Career

-On September 3, 2022, Them Crooked Vultures reunited for a performance at Wembley Stadium in honour of Foo Fighters' late drummer Taylor Hawkins and again on September 27, 2022 at the KIA Forum for the second tribute show.
+On September 3, 2022, Them Crooked Vultures reunited for a performance at Wembley Stadium in honour of Foo Fighters' late drummer Taylor Hawkins and again on September 27, 2022 at the Kia Forum for the second tribute show.

+In May 2024, Alain was playing with Masters of Reality.
+He was also their support act, solo on stage with his cigar box guitar.
+Johannes also toured across Europe with a selected band from countries he played in forming his backing band, allowing him to play Eleven and Desert Sessions songs in his sets.
+In the UK leg for example, Alain's backing band were Earl of Hell, who also opened for him on the tour.
+Along with past collaborator Chris Goss, Alain contributed the Jethro Tull song "Aqualung" from the 1971 album Aqualung to the tribute album Aqualung (Redux) released through Magnetic Eye Records in December 2024.
+The song followed the original arrangement but was done in the a cappella format using voices performing the instrumentation along with various electronic percussion noises.
+It was favorably reviewed as being like a "nightmare" scored with surrealist music.

 Selected discography

 Throughout his career Johannes has worked with a wide range of artists and bands in various genres as a musician, record engineer and producer.